SchwarzIT/terraform-provider-stackit/docs/resources/mariadb_instance.md

   Devhttps://mariadb.api.eu01.dev.stackit.cloud

-  By default, production is used.To set a custom URL, set an environment variable STACKITmariadbBASEURL
+  By default, production is used.To set a custom URL, set an environment variable STACKITMARIADBBASEURL
 ---

 # stackit_mariadb_instance (Resource)